May 19th Marsh Planting

 When & Where

-About the Marsh Restoration Initiative
+The Marsh Restoration Initiative

 In Fall 2011, the American Littoral Society and the Jamaica Bay Ecowatchers kicked off the planning sessions for the first-ever, community led, salt marsh restoration project in a national park.
 By Summer 2013, we were ready to plant 88,000 plugs of spartina alterniflora and distribute 200 pounds of locally harvested seed.
 As a result, over 33 acres of fragile tidal salt marsh islands were restored in Jamaica Bay.
 Over 500 volunteers harvested seed, ferried volunteers in their boats and then performed large-scale plantings on Ruler's Bar and Black Wall marsh islands, resulting in significant cost savings and hands-on engagement with this vital estuarine habitat.
 This is community pride and conservation at its best!
 We will continue to monitor and maintain the islands in the years to come, along with launching new habitat restoration projects throughout Jamaica Bay.